aaronphilips/sparsematrix-ruby/README.md

 ###Are tri-diagonal matrices important?
 And should they impact our design and if so how?
 -Yes they are important.
 They are used to solve linear system of equations.
 They can be used to solve partial differential equations as well. <br>
 -It impacts the design because if the size is greater than 6, we then know it is a subset of a sparse matrix -If two tri-diagonal matrices of the same size and are a sprse matrix and are added or subtracted together, the result is always a sparse matrix.
 Avoiding any kind post condition checks.

 ###What is a good data representation for a sparse matrix?
 -Methods that could be used to represent the data is compressed sparse row (CSR) and compressed sparse columns (CSC) <br>

+### Design Patterns

+## Delegate Pattern
+-Using composition to avoid code reuse.
+Essentially this is incorporating other objects and classes in a class to delegate, in other words pass responsiblility of methods to the other classes.

+## Abstract Factory Pattern
+- Essentially keeping modules

+## Ruby Delegate
+-

+## Ruby Abstract Factory
+-

+## Other Design Pattern
+- state design pattern
+- adapter